brow1144/noteherder/README.md

 * Make a working _delete_ button.
 (Completed!)
 * When you click on a note in the list, populate the form with the data from that note.
 (Completed!)

-## About Noteherder

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Quill graphic by Icon Solid from the [Noun Project](https://thenounproject.com/).

 ## Day 9 Homework

 * When you click on a note in the list, populate the form with the data from that note.
 (Completed!)